JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 ![](plots_srs_ex1.svg)

-Note that we use triple-dot syntax to unpack keyword arguments.
+We used the triple-dot syntax to unpack keyword arguments.
 Recall that in this case, the semi-colon is mandatory.
-Similarly, we can draw the `heatmap` plot
+Similarly, we can draw the `heatmap` plot.

 ```julia
 heatmap(x, x, fz; kwargs...)